pandas-dev/pandas-blog/content/extension-arrays.md

 represents string data using Python objects in a NumPy array, which is slow.
 Libraries like [Apache Arrow][arrow] provide native support for variable-length strings, and the [Fletcher][fletcher] library provides pandas extension arrays for Arrow arrays.
-Pandas (or third-party libraries) will be able to support nested data, geo data, GPU arrays.
+It will allow [GeoPandas][geopandas] to store geometry data more efficiently.
+Pandas (or third-party libraries) will be able to support nested data, data with units, geo data, GPU arrays.
 Keep an eye on the [pandas ecosystem][eco] page, which will keep track of third-party extension arrays.
 It's an exciting time for pandas development.

 ## Other Thoughts